Kaihalulu Beach, better known as Red Sand Beach, is a natural marvel forged by volcanoes and hidden away on Maui’s famous Road to Hana.

 It is one of the most unusual beaches we have seen throughout all of our travels.
 Beautiful as it is, however, Red Sand Beach is also a place of controversy.

 Due to a narrow, degrading trail that locals argue crosses over private property, visits are highly discouraged by Maui natives.
 However, there is a law in Hawaii prohibiting any private entity from denying beach access to the public.

 Finding and hiking to this crimson cove presents some challenges.
 The trail is not maintained and deteriorates more and more with each tropical storm.

-Due to the danger this sheer, narrow trail presents, it is absolutely not recommended for children or those with balance or mobility issues.
+Due to the danger this sheer, narrow trail presents, we absolutely do not recommend it to anyone traveling with children or with balance/mobility issues!

-For those explorers who understand the safety risk but are comfortable accepting it, this comprehensive guide to Red Sand Beach will show and explain everything you need to know for a safe and enjoyable visit.
-This includes how to find Kaihalulu Beach, what to expect, and how to prepare to ensure your safety.
+For those explorers who understand the safety risk but are comfortable accepting it, our comprehensive guide to Red Sand Beach will show and explain everything you need to know for a safe and enjoyable visit.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂